MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-basics.md

 | task/fetch                      | `handleTeamsTaskModuleFetch`        | Teams Task Module Fetch. |
 | task/submit                     | `handleTeamsTaskModuleSubmit`       | Teams Task Module Submit. |

 The invoke activities listed above are for conversational bots in Teams.
 The Bot Framework SDK also supports invocations specific to messaging extensions.
-For more information see [What are messaging extensions](https://aka.ms/azure-bot-what-are-messaging-extensions)
+For more information, see [What are messaging extensions](https://aka.ms/azure-bot-what-are-messaging-extensions).

 # [Python](#tab/python)

 #### Core Bot Framework handlers

-All of the activity handlers described below will continue to work as they do with a non-Teams bot, with the exception of handling members *added* and members *removed* activities, these will be different in the context of a team, where the new member is added to the team as opposed to a message thread.
+All of the activity handlers described in this section will continue to work as they do with a non-Teams bot, with the exception of handling members *added* and members *removed* activities.
+Activity handlers will be different in the context of a team, where the new member is added to the team as opposed to a message thread.

-The handlers defined in `ActivityHandler` are outlined below.
+Here is a list of the handlers defined in `ActivityHandler`:

 | Event | Handler | Description |
 | :-- | :-- | :-- |